Millions recovered for our clients.

 At the Scene

 Contact the nearest Coast Guard or state marine police station to file a report of the incident.
+Preserving evidence early is critical and may include obtaining official accident reports, photographing vessel damage, identifying witnesses, securing maintenance records, and retaining medical documentation.
 Get names, contact information, and insurance information from any other boaters involved, and take photos of the accident scene.
 These reports and photos will preserve information and help with any subsequent settlement or litigation.

 After a boat accident, you should seek medical attention immediately.
 Even if the injury appears minor, it’s important to get checked out by a doctor as soon as possible.
 Injuries may not become apparent until days or even weeks after an accident.